 Then other men in other caiques arrived with other animals in nets and soon there was were all manner of cages and crates lined up.
 There were Caimans and Crabs, Turtles and Tapirs, Pandas and Pumas; there were Cheetahs and Anteaters, there were Bats and Boas and Blue Macaws – yes, there were, all these and more.
 All these men knew Wu Han.
 Some called him Yi-Sheng and some called him Tabib and some called him Ishi-San and some called him other names that were long and complicated and – for he was an apothe-cary – most deferential.

 The people gathered round the animals and prodded them and poked them in their cages.
 Wu Han explained how the pineal gland of this one would cure the dropsy and how the liver of that one would ward off the grippe: how the paws of this one, if boiled just so, would be an admirable antidote to the ague and how the tail of that one, if dried just so, would be a remarkable remedy for the rickets.
-And so it went on, with Wu Han consulting the Hakeem Davaai – the book which you must specially not touch – and telling every person that, for whatever ailed them, there was a specific drawn from some part of these magical animals.
+So it went on, with Wu Han consulting the Hakeem Davaai – the book you must specially not touch – and telling every person that, for whatever ailed them, there was a specific drawn from some part of these magical animals.
 And more people came; and more men came with more animals; and the town grew big; and the people who lived there grew rich; but none grew as rich as Wu Han.

 The animals were crammed and rammed and jammed together in any old way.
 There were crustaceans from the Marshes of Sonnaput next to ungulates from the Great High Veldt of Nkobo; there were primates from the Forests of Manibar and Lan Xang next to marsupials from the far Antipodes.
-There were carnivores and herbivores, mammals and reptiles, the furred, the scaled and the feathered, nocturnals, diutnals and crepusculars: animals from all the four corners of the world were gathered there, pressed up so close to each other that none of them knew who they were or what they were doing – truly they didn’t.
+There were carnivores and herbivores, mammals and reptiles, the furred, the scaled and the feathered, nocturnals, diutnals and crepusculars: animals from all the four corners of the world pressed up so close to each other that none of them knew who they were or what they were doing – truly they didn’t.

 As for Pangolin, weeks of being pressed close to Coral Snake on the boat meant he was more bendy and more scaly than ever before.
 “I am not the same Pangolin as I was in my ancestral hunting grounds,” he lamented.
 And all the other animals were thinking much the very self-same thing – yes, they were.

 And so it went on, Best Beloved – all the animals were shifting in their shapes and changing in their natures, all because of Wu Han and his ‘scruciating cleverness.
-They didn’t know what they were any longer – truly they didn’t.

 “Oh Rafila,” said Ganglip, “the sweating and coughing and sneezing and suchlike is causing great upset and disturbance.
 Pray thou descend to the people and establish the cause of this distress.”
 (The Gods, being grand and formal, always addressed each other in this fashion, it being hallowed by time immemorial.)